botfront/botfront/botfront/docs/guide/getting-started/quick-start.md

 ### Stories and context

+The context of a conversation is simply the fact that when the bot decides what to do or say, it decides it based on the whole conversation (or at least a few turns) and not based on the last thing it heard.

-In the story above, if you say Hi three times to the bot it will reply three times the same thing.
-In the real life, that's not true.
+In the story above, if you say **_Hi_** three times to the bot it will reply three times the same thing.
+Consider this one:

 ```md
 * chitchat.greet